How Does Exercise Help Depression? Exploring Its Mental Health Benefits

 The following are just a few forms of exercise that can help those experiencing depression and other mental health conditions:

-1. Hiking
+Hiking

 If you enjoy the outdoors, you might consider incorporating a hike or two into your weekly routine.
 Many might have public parks nearby to use for this purpose, and many regions might have trail systems dedicated just to hiking.

-1. Yoga
+Yoga

 Yoga has been scientifically suggested to ease symptoms of both depression and anxiety disorders.
 Regardless of your experience level, there are a variety of styles of yoga to choose from, as well as classes that are generally offered for different levels and physical abilities.

-Yoga can help improve physical strength, flexibility, posture and other areas of wellness and fitness for many.
+Yoga can help improve physical strength, flexibility, posture, and other areas of wellness and fitness for many.
 It’s generally regarded as a discipline centered on the practice of mindfulness and meditation, possibly offering additional mental health benefits above and beyond other forms of exercise.

-1. High-intensity interval training
+High-intensity interval workout

 High-intensity interval training, or HIIT, generally involves short bursts of strenuous exercise that can be followed by periods of rest.
-This form of exercise can involve both aerobic and anaerobic activities and can be a great way to break a sweat while improving one’s all-around health.
+This form of exercise can involve both aerobic and anaerobic activities and can be a great way to break a sweat while improving one’s overall health.

-As an added bonus, high-intensity interval training can be timed, and often has a relatively short duration to maximize the efficiency and impact of one’s exercise.
+As an added bonus, high-intensity interval training can be timed and often has a relatively short duration to maximize the efficiency and impact of one’s exercise.

 If you're looking for a vigorous workout to incorporate into your day, you can begin to pursue HIIT—or you can work up to it with high-intensity conditioning at home, at the gym, or with a group.

-1. Running
+Running

 Experienced runners might often speak of a runner's high, which many regard as a flood of endorphins and other feel-good chemicals to the brain that can occur during a run.